Iceland’s popularity has skyrocketed over the decades – and especially recently. But with increased popularity comes tourist traps.

-I hope this list of ten things to avoid in Iceland and what to do instead will help you to have a more authentic experience in Iceland.
+We hope this list of ten things to avoid in Iceland and what to do instead will help you to have a more authentic experience in Iceland.
 Have you got anything else to add to this list?
-Let me know…
+Let us know…

 Was this useful?
 Pin it now, read it again later!